taneltorn/CoverHunterFolkERA/README.md

 Hand-made visualization of how core functions of this project interact with each other.
 Also includes additional beginner-friendly or verbose code-commenting that I didn't add to the project code.

 https://miro.com/app/board/uXjVNkDkn70=/

+# Unit tests

+Some unit tests can be run with `python3 -m unittest -c tests/test_*.py` from the repository root, or `make tests` if installed in a virtualenv.